Annual Fire Hazard Reduction Notice — City of Canning

 📜 Amendment History - City of Canning Town Planning Scheme No. 40

-Invalid Date · Requires landowners in the City of Canning to clear flammable materials and maintain firebreaks to prevent bush fires.
+Invalid Date · Requires landowners in the City district to clear flammable matter and maintain firebreaks to prevent bush fires.

 Amendment history